Gerry Glasco: Personal life

-Glasco is married to Vickie Glasco and has three daughters, all of whom have been involved in softball, including Tara Glasco Archibald who is Head Coach at Eastern Illinois University in Charleston, Illinois since August 2019, and was formerly the assistant coach at Illinois State 2017-2019.
+Glasco is married to Vickie Glasco and has three daughters, all of whom have been involved in softball, including Tara Glasco Archibald who is Associate Head Coach for the Texas Tech Red Raiders.
+She previously served as the Head Coach at Eastern Illinois University in Charleston, Illinois and was formerly the assistant coach at Illinois State 2017-2019.
 His daughter Erin Glasco Simons played softball at Texas A&M University.

 In 2019, Glasco's daughter Geri Ann Glasco, who had just been hired as a Volunteer Assistant Coach at Louisiana, was killed in a car accident in Lafayette, Louisiana.